 Injured his right adductor in the 2-1 loss to Mexico on November 11, 2016, and replaced by Brad Guzan after 40 minutes.
 The injury ended his 2016 season, and he was expected to be sidelined for up to four months.

 Returned to the USMNT (3/24/17) and the historic 6-0 win over Honduras in World Cup qualifying at San Jose's Avaya Stadium.

-OUTSIDE MLS: At club level, Howard has been playing in the English Premier League since 2003, when he joined Manchester United after a six-year spell with the MetroStars in MLS.
+OUTSIDE MLS: At club level, Howard played in the English Premier League from 2003 - when he joined Manchester United after a six-year spell with the MetroStars in MLS - to May, 2016.
 During his time at Old Trafford he played 77 games, winning the FA Cup, Football League Cup and FA Community Shield.
 He also represented Sir Alex Ferguson’s side in the UEFA Champions League.
 Howard moved to Everton in 2006, initially on loan and then on a permanent deal.
-He featured in 415 games for the Liverpool-based club.
-In 2009, he set a club record for most clean sheets in a season and saved two penalties in a shoot-out against Manchester United in the FA Cup semi-final to send his team into the final.
+He featured in 418 games for the Liverpool-based club.
+In 2009, he set a club record for most clean sheets in a season and saved two penalties in a shoot-out against Manchester United in the FA Cup semi-final to send his team to the final.
 At the end of the 2013 season, he kept his 100th clean-sheet for the club against Liverpool in the Merseyside derby.